threatcl/threatcl/README.md

 ## Export

 The `hcltm export` command is used to export a `hcltm` threat model (or models) into the native JSON representation (by default), or into the [OTM](https://github.com/iriusrisk/OpenThreatModel) json representation.
+You can also directly save them into a file with the `-output` flag.

 ```bash
 $ hcltm export -format=otm examples/tm1.hcl